 So for this vinyl decal tutorial, I’m using Cricut Premium Vinyl — the permanent stuff.
 If you’re not sure whether what you have is permanent or not, it says on the label as well as on the carrier sheet, well, it usually says it on the carrier sheet.
 Removable vinyl is also almost always matte, not glossy … and it just feels less sticky.
 You can sometimes slide s small piece of it around right on the carrier sheet.
 That said, you can use removable if you really intend to take it off soon, because it probably won’t last all that long.
 It’s your choice!

-You can use vinyl of any color of style, but in my experience some vinyls, such as glitter and foil, is harder to weed, harder to apply, and less likely to stay put, so if you’re a beginner, I’d just avoid that and stick with a basic solid vinyl.
+You can use vinyl of different colors or textures, but in my experience some vinyls, such as glitter and foil, is harder to weed, harder to apply, and less likely to stay put, so if you’re a beginner, I’d just avoid that and stick with a basic solid vinyl — it’s the best option for projects like this.

 In addition to the vinyl, you need transfer tape, which is an adhesive sheet you put over your decal to transfer it onto your surface.
 I’m using Cricut transfer tape — and it’s important you use regular transfer tape, not the StrongGrip stuff.

-You’ll also want a weeder, a scraper, a ruler or measuring tape, rubbing alcohol, and lint-free towels or something else that’s lint-free, like a coffee filter.
+You’ll also want a weeder, a scraper (or one of your old credit cards), a ruler or measuring tape, rubbing alcohol, and lint-free towels or something else that’s lint-free, like a coffee filter.

 Of course, you need a way to cut out your vinyl decal — I use and recommend a Cricut cutting machine, and that’s what I’ll be showing you how to use in today’s tutorial!

 Last but not least, you need a vinyl decal design!
 I have eight pre-made with beautiful hand-lettering for you to use, or you can design your own.
-So let me show you where to find my free designs on my blog at JenniferMaker.com, then we’ll head over to Cricut Design Space to make our vinyl decals and then I’ll show you how I put the vinyl decals on my InstantPot, KitchenAid Mixer, Keurig Coffeemaker, and
+I made them in the right size for a few popular appliances, so preparation is super easy.
+So let me show you where to find my free designs on my blog at JenniferMaker.com, then we’ll head over to Cricut Design Space to make our vinyl decals and then I’ll show you how I put the vinyl decals on my InstantPot, KitchenAid Mixer, and Keurig Coffeemaker.

 So let me show you where to get the free pattern on my blog at JenniferMaker.com, then I’ll show you how to make these adorable kitchen appliance decals with vinyl!

 Ready to make your own vinyl appliance decals?
-I’m excited to show you how!
+I’m excited to show you how to make your own vinyl decals!
 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy.

 Materials to Make Vinyl Decals on Your Cricut